The Art of

 Cecil Colvin

-It’s worth noting that I have been in technically-related fields for much of my life including Systems Engineering, Quality, and Training roles, but have always maintained a strong interest/knowledge in the arts and design work.
+It’s worth noting that I have been in technically-related fields for much of my life including Systems Engineering, Quality, and Training roles, but have always maintained a strong interest/knowledge in helping people achieve their potential.
 This was fortuitous as I was given an opportunity to combine my passion for electricity with my art and presentation abilities, to create basic electricity and troubleshooting courses.
-The course was a success, but it wasn’t enough for me.
-The original version was a huge PowerPoint file and people lost interest quickly.
+The courses were a success, but it wasn’t enough for me.
+The original version was a huge presentation and people lost interest quickly.
 I knew I had to re-engage students and try to pull them into active learning so they might derive more meaning, so I began creating videos as snippets of knowledge they could easily access.

 I made several videos and animations, the most popular being YouTube’s #1 video on the operation of a microswitch.
 This video gathered the attention of some people in the defense industry and led to several projects where I have been solidly employed ever since.

 My academic record is as diverse as my experience, having an AS in Independent Studies with an emphasis in Communication, a BS in Industrial Technology, and post-graduate work (Masters) in Media Psychology.
-I also completed certificates in Computer Animation and VR Developement with emphasis in C# programming.
+I also completed certificates in Computer Animation and VR Developement with emphasis in C# programming, and my certifications as a Scrum Master for Agile and SAFe.
 Along the way I earned recognition in Phi Theta Kappa, graduated with honors, became a member of the National Dean's List and MENSA.
-Currently, I continue my education through self-study and building my own VR Development Studio, Chameleon Studios.
+Currently, I continue my education through self-study and organized my own VR Development Studio, Chameleon Studios.

-I hope this answers any questions you have about me and my background, but feel free to send a note if I missed anything.
+I hope this answers any questions about me and my background, but feel free to send a note if I missed anything.

 Thanks for being here, and best of luck in all your endeavors,